xdpirate/ghost-translator/README.md

 ## Python
 * Install [Python](https://www.python.org/).
-* Clone this repository, or just download `ghost-translator`.
+* Clone this repository, or just download `ghost-translator.py`.
 * Mark `ghost-translator.py` as executable with `chmod +x ghost-translator` to run it directly, or run it with `python3`

 ## JavaScript